Board Member Biographies

 A concern about the negative repercussions of our fossil fuel dependence convinced her that we could do better.
-To that end she became one of the founding members of Sustainable Monterey County.
+To that end she became one of the founding members of Communities for Sustainable Monterey County.

 Ellen Gannon (Treasurer) first joined sustainable organizations upon returning to the U.S. in 1994.
 After living in Japan in the 70′s and Hong Kong, China and Tibet from 1985-1994, she began to understand food as medicine, health, and life, and dependent on the quality of air, water, and soil balanced with sun.

 Her volunteer efforts are focused on restoring balance to our planet, the relationship to nature and insuring perpetuation of our planet for future generations.

 She is a member of the Sustainable Carmel Steering Committee, Central Coast Sanctuary Alliance, CERT certified volunteer, Sustainable Pacific Grove Community Garden, Monterey Peninsula Volunteer Service, Women’s Council of Realtors, NAR, CAR, MCAR, Professional Women’s Network, the American Massage Therapy Association, and the Zero Balancing Health Association.